openmpf/openmpf.github.io/docs/docs/Trigger-Guide.md

 The goal of this pipeline is to determine if someone in an audio file, or the audio of a video file, says a keyword we're interested in.
 The complication is that the input file could either be in English, Spanish, or another language we're not interested in.
 Spanish audio must be translated to English before looking for keywords.

-We want to use Sphinx for decoding English audio (because we're pretending that Sphinx performs better than Whisper on English audio for this example) and Whisper for decoding Spanish audio.
+We're going to pretend that Whisper language detection can return multiple tracks, one per language detected in the audio, although in reality it's limited to detecting one language for the entire piece of media.
+Also, we want to use Sphinx for decoding English audio, because we're pretending that Sphinx performs better than Whisper on English audio, and we want to use Whisper for decoding Spanish audio.

 Execution flows from top to bottom, starting with stage 1, the `WHISPER SPEECH LANGUAGE DETECTION ACTION`.
 The first stage should not have a trigger condition.
 If